justiceo/WP-LiveEdit/README.md

 - request custom design image ("Describe your image in fine details and our graphics designers will take it from there").
 Place holder with image name is used instead.
 - if image request, show the "needs" image on the post listing in wp-admin

+####Read More tag:
+- No need for separate box for excerpt,
+- inserting <!--more Read More--> does it automatically

 &nbsp;

 ###Refactorings